Skip to main content

 Atlantic Yards/Pacific Park, as indicated in the screenshot above right from The Real Deal, "has become a saga unmatched in the annals of New York development."

 Momentum has come in spurts.
-By mid-2023, 3,212 apartments, of an approved 6,430 units, are finished, with 30% of the units in the four most recent towers income-restricted, or "affordable"--but not that affordable, as described below.
+By mid-2023, 3,212 apartments, of an approved 6,430 units, were finished, with 30% of the units in the four most recent towers income-restricted, or "affordable"--but not that affordable, as described below.

 Disappointments, and lessons